STGTraffic/TWIST/README.md

-# HSTGNN
+# TWIST
-This is the pytorch implementation of HSTGNN.
+This is the pytorch implementation of TWIST.

 This paper has been accepted by [IEEE internet of things journal 2025.](https://doi.org/10.1016/j.inffus.2025.102978)